-Whittling Chip - Bear Scouts will be given a knife safety course to earn their Whittling Chip.
-Please see the letter on the next page for more details.
+Whittling Chip - Bears will be given a knife safety course to earn their Whittling Chip.
+Please see the letter above for more details.

 COOKING AND CAMPFIRES

 Cookout - All Webelos and leaders will have the opportunity to cook their own foil pack dinner for an evening meal.